sajidhamdard/learnjavascript/notes/English/32-Destructuring-Array.md

 ```

-### How to rename Object property name in destrcutring in javascript.
-Explain with example
+### How to rename Object property name in destrcutring ?

 In JavaScript destructuring, you can rename an object property by using the colon (:) syntax.
 Here's an example:

 ```javascript